TosbackCgusBridge-Bot/CGUs-versions/Economist/Privacy Policy.md

 You should read this policy in conjunction with our Cookies policy and Terms of Use and ensure that you understand how we collect and use your information.

-Our policies will be updated from time-to-time.
+Our policies will be updated from Time-to-time.
 Please refer back regularly to keep yourself updated.

 **Sections in this policy:**